Max-OMeara/BasicPHPLogIn/README.md

-# BankBuddy - Personal Finance Tracker
+# Basic PHP Log In

 ## Project Overview

-BankBuddy is a basic web application built with PHP, MySQL, and CSS.
+Basic PHP Log In is a basic web application built with PHP, MySQL, and CSS.
 The main goal of this project was to create a login page that allows users to register, log in, and update their personal information.
 It was initially conceived as a learning project to get hands-on experience with PHP and MySQL.
 The original plan was to expand the project into a full-fledged personal finance tracker, but due to time constraints, the project was not further developed beyond its current state.

 ## Features